Upemba National Park

-Upemba National Park is a large national park in Haut-Lomami, Lualaba Province & Haut-Katanga Province (formerly in Katanga Province) of the southeastern Democratic Republic of Congo, formerly Zaire.
+Upemba National Park (French: Parc national d'Upemba) is a large national park in Haut-Lomami, Lualaba Province & Haut-Katanga Province (formerly in Katanga Province) of the southeastern Democratic Republic of Congo, formerly Zaire.

 Geography

 At the time of the creation of Upemba National Park, on 15 May 1939, the park had a surface area of 17,730 km2.
 It was the largest park in Africa.
 In July 1975, the limits were revised and today the integral park has an area of 10000 km2 with an annex of a further 3000 km2.

 Its lower section is located in the Upemba Depression, a lush area of lakes and marshes including the eponymous Lake Upemba, and bordered by the Lualaba River.
 Its higher section is in the dryer Kibara Plateau mountains.

 History

 Upemba National Park was first established in 1939.
 As with much of the wildlife of the region, in contemporary times the park continues to be threatened by the activities of poachers, pollution, and the activities of refugees and militia.

 There are also a handful of villages in the park.
 In recent years, the park has come under considerable attack from poachers and local militias.
 On 28 May 2004, for instance, the park headquarters in Lusinga came under attack by the Mai Mai militia.
 Several wardens and their families were killed, the headquarters were burned down, and the family of the chief warden was taken hostage.

 On 1 June 2005, the protectors of the park received the Abraham Conservation Award for their role in protecting the rich biodiversity of the Congo River basin.

+In January 2023, the Armed Forces of the Democratic Republic of the Congo launched an operation against Mai Mai Kata Katanga rebels who were hiding in the Kundelungu and Upemba National Parks.